 adduser rjmetric -p<password> mkdir /home/rjmetric mkdir /home/rjmetric/.ssh

-public key we retrieved in the first section?
-To ensure the user has access to the database, we need to import the key into
+public key you retrieved in the first section?
+To ensure that the user has access to the database, you need to import the key into

 Copy the entire key into the